unicef/publicgoods-toolkit/community.md

   so the presence of the dominant player does not usually imply a monopoly on support availability.

   The open source [WordPress web site builder](https://wordpress.com/) is an example, where WordPress invests the most in developing the core platform but supports a range of indepdendent extension developers and professional services.
+The City of Paris' [Lutece](https://lutece.paris.fr/lutece/), an open source platform for municipal digital services, is a controlled ecosystem project that supports over 400 plugins created by cities and organizations accross the globe.
 Estonia's DPG X-road (now managed by the Nordic Institute for Interoperability Solutions (NIIS)) fits here, with its [support for extensions]() https://x-road.global/xroad-technology-partners-companies), as does the DPG [Primero](https://www.primero.org).

-  The DPG [Apache Fineract](https://fineract.apache.org) provides core financial services functionality for the world’s 2 billion underbanked and unbanked.
-It's a good example of how a modular technical architecture (see Procurement)[LINK] lends itself to the controlled ecosystem archetype that encourages extension and customization around a core platform.
-It's also a good example of a thoughtfully phased approach to DPG development in which they've taken advantage of the existing global open source ecosystem.
+  The multi-faceted DPG Mifos is an interesting example of how a modular technical architecture (see Procurement)[LINK] can lend itself to having individual components run as quite different projects.
+It's also a good example of a thoughtfully phased approach to DPG development that's taken advantage of the existing global open source ecosystem.
 Fineract's back-end core banking functionality and open APIs were originally developed by the non-profit [Mifos](https://mifos.org) (Micro Finance Open Source) Initiative to encourage the growth of microfinance institutions.
-Once the core platform was stable, Mifos transferred the source code to the Apache Software Foundation, a non-profit organization that hosts and fosters open source products (the Apache HTTP server is probably its most well known product).
-This cooperative division of labor let the Apache organization focus on what is does best -- sustainable community development of enterprise-grade products, with a track record of attracting commercial contribution -- while Mifos could turn its attention to market-focused activities to reach the scale needed for global adoption.
+Once the open source core platform was stable, Mifos transferred the code to the Apache Software Foundation, a non-profit organization that hosts and fosters open source products (as noted above, the Apache HTTP server is probably its most well known product).
+This cooperative division of labor let Apache Finerac develop on its own path - hosted by Apache, which has a track record of building sustainable community development of enterprise-grade products -- while Mifos could turn its attention to more market-focused activities to reach the scale needed for global adoption.
 To do this, it created its own product built on top of Apache Fineract, called [Mifos X](https://mifos.org/mifos-x/flexible-product-configuration/), that's a complete 'off-the-shelf' solution, combining a web app (Mifos X Web App, formerly the Mifos Community App), a mobile app for field officers (Mifos Android), a mobile app for clients (Mifos Mobile), Pentaho-based reports and a data import tool.
 Each of the Mifos extensions are also [open source DPGs](https://digitalpublicgoods.net/registry/).
+In this way, Mifos X is more of a controlled ecosystem, with extensions and customization around a core platform.

-See Commercial Participants [LINK]below for more insight into how Mifos is using the extensibility of their open approach to engaging commercial partners to expand their market and reach.
+  See Commercial Participants [LINK]below for more insight into how Mifos's extensibility helps them engage commercial partners to expand their market and reach.

-  [TODO: is there more here to add that's useful insight?
-Did Mifos want to encourage forks as might be needed and so transferred to Apache so they could keep the Mifos brand clean?
-Did they think Apache could better support more commercial development and uptake, perhaps particularly in the west?
-Did they transfer funds to Apache as well?]

 Assessing software extensibility is also covered in the Adoptability module [LINK].

 * [Single Maintainer Houseplant](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.11)